VAX 9000: Release

 DEC formally announced the 9000's in October 1989, claiming at the time that it would ship "next spring."
 Comparing it to a low-end IBM 3090, IBM's flagship mainframe, DEC positioned the machine for transaction processing and high-end database systems.
 Five systems were announced, from $1.2 to $3.9 million, spanning a performance range from 30 to 117 times that of the 11/780.

 The development of the 9000 eventually ran to about $3 billion.
 Slated for release in 1989, delays in the chip manufacturing delayed it by a year, and further delays in building the complete machine meant only tiny numbers were delivered in 1990.
 The systems were plagued with problems and required constant maintenance in the field.
 By 1991 the company had an order book of only 350 systems.
 At $1.5 million per machine, the system had recouped only 25% of the development costs, excluding actual manufacturing.
 In February 1991, they announced a low-end version, the Model 110 at $920,000, appealing to customers looking for CPU power without the need for extensive storage or other options.

 Meanwhile, the engineering team's predictions about the relentless march of CMOS proved true.
 By 1991, the NVAX was also on the market, offering roughly the same performance for a tiny fraction of the cost and size.
 At lower performance settings the same design was available in desktop form, outperforming all previous VAX machines.
 The 9000 managed not only to lose billions of dollars, but also led to the ending of several much more promising designs.

+Refocus

+By 1991, industry observers were describing the 9000 as "stalled" and "disappointing".
+In August, Glorisoso left DEC, claiming family issues.

+In October 1991, DEC announced that the division would be reorganized as the Production System Business Unit, along with cuts on the prices of the current 9000 models of 30%, and 38% on its server software.
+They also announced three new models based on CMOS chips, the 9X15, 9600 and 9800, none of which shipped.
+They also announced that existing users of the 9000 would be offered a discounted upgrade path to new DEC Alpha-based systems.

+Adding to the woes, in early 1992 it was reported that installed systems had begun to suffer a series of hardware failures that appeared to start in the second half of 1991.
+A study suggested 37% of the installed systems suffered "hard failure", mostly on the 9420 models.
+A follow-up survey gave the system high marks for service and compatibility with other DEC systems, but low marks for reliability and cost.